 Sri Lanka Motorcycles Market felt down 2.6% in the 2018 posting the fourth decline in a row.
 The country ranks as the sixteen in the MCD Global Motorcycles Ranking.
-The market is a feud for Bajaj Auto which dominate with over 60% of market share.
+The market is a feud for Bajaj Auto which dominates with over 60% of market share.
 2019 outlook is almost negative.

 Sri Lanka economic growth fell to a 17-year low in 2018 as the constitutional crisis that erupted in October paralyzed the country, hammering investor sentiment and the tourism sector.
 The slowdown in Q4 was broad-based, with a particularly sharp contraction in fixed investment.